cister-labs/alg2324/index.markdown

 - __24 Nov 23__: Data structures: buffers and dictionaries ([6-data-structures.pdf - pages 9-28](slides/6-data-structures.pdf))
 - __1 Dec 23__: _Holiday_
 - __8 Dec 23__: _Holiday_
-- __15 Dec 23__: Improvement test (70%): 9h30-11h30 (focused on average-time, amortised time, and data structures, but all topics can be asked); no lesson after the test
+- __15 Dec 23__: Improvement test (70%): 9h30-11h30 (focused on recursive functions, average-time, amortised time, and data structures, but all topics can be asked); no lesson after the test